 I want you to know that things take time.
 Give your business time to take root.
-It will happen, with consistency and perseverance.
+It will happen with consistency and perseverance.
 Don't quit at the first failure.

 Remember, your failures lead you toward your successes.

+Let me ask you a serious question.
 Why not hire someone to help you do all the above and teach you the ropes so that you can accelerate your business quicker and faster?

 There is no greater gift you can give your biz than enlisting the help of someone who has been where you want to go.

 As a wedding industry business coach and mentor, of course, I will advocate for what I do.
 And that's because I've seen the results my expertise brings to those that I humbly help.

 If you're serious about starting a wedding planning business, pay for an expert to teach you the road to success.

 I want you to be open to learning as much as you can from trusted sources as you navigate the tricky road of entrepreneurship.
 Recognize that you don't know everything, be 100% coachable, and apply what you learn in your business.

 The truth is, you'll achieve the results you want quicker, better, and faster than you had expected.

 Finally, I want you to believe in yourself because you were put on this earth for great things.